23 March 2022 7.30pm at Heaton Baptist Church

 The nearest bus stop is the Number 1 on Second Avenue near the junction with Seventh Avenue.
 From there it’s a two minute walk to the church.
 It is about a twelve minute walk from the Coast Road bus stops at the Corner House.

 The closest Metro station is Chillingham Road, about twelve minutes walk away.

 The doors open at 7.00pm.
 All welcome.
 FREE for Heaton History Group members. £2 for non-members.
 Please book your place by contacting email@example.com / 07443 594154

 There is ample room for social distancing at Heaton Baptist Church.
+In line with government guidelines, masks are optional.
 The building has very high ceilings and good ventilation.
 There is even a gallery in which anyone who would prefer to be further apart can sit.
 Tea and coffee will be available for £1 per cup.